OSGeo/gdal/gdal/doc/source/development/rfc/rfc80_numfocus_relationship.rst

 A `Pre-approved Grantor/ Grantee Agreement <https://docs.google.com/document/d/12KGmSD_EGWqlzh0fiaHNIiN6xPWgdTy--NYf4QR-5k8/edit>`__ will also have to be signed by 3 members of the GDAL PSC.

-Being linked to NumFOCUS, GDAL might be able to benefit from small grants, funded by NumFOCUS general budget, and allocated by the NumFOCUS board to projects it will select (among the general pool of projects hosted by NumFOCUS).
-This point will be clarified as our relationship with NumFOCUS matures.

 General use of funds
 --------------------